Microshak/MicroNotes/UW/Week9DataOps.md

 ---

+---
 # 3 Concepts
 * Building Data Products are Challenging Tools can help with challenges
 * If you find yourself repeating the same task or making the same mistakes over and over again look for a solution
 * Always look to improve your position

 ---
+# Goal of this class
+* Building a data product (rather than on offs)
+  * Collaboration and organization theories
+  * Tools (git etc)
+* Increase trust in your data with:
+  * High Availability
+  * Disaster Recovery
+* Bettering your position
+  * Training Resources
+    * Coding
+    * Vendor specific (Confluent, Databricks, etc)

+---

 ![full](https://microshak.github.io/MicroNotes/Images/sdlc.jpg)

+---
+# Discussion Question
+The Obama Care website failed to work right when it was released.
+It was slow, people could not sign up, it crashed ect.

+A post mortem revealed that the developers were given new requirements from the many policy makers up until launch introducing bugs at launch time.
+Also the site was designed for 50,000 concurrent users but got 250,000 and could not scale.
+They reported they overwhelmed their No-SQL database.

+### Question
+1. How would you solve the problem of late requirements
+2. You can't overwhelm no-sql databases, right?
+---
+# In this section
+Team organization strategies.
 ---
 # Methodologies
 * Waterfall
 * Agile